aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 - Extract image data using the [Shape.image_data](https://reference.aspose.com/words/python-net/aspose.words.drawing/shape/image_data/) property.
 - Save image data to a file.

-Below example shows how to extract images from a document and save them as files.
+The following code example shows how to extract images from a document and save them as files:

 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Images.docx).

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractImagesToFiles.py" >}}

+{{% alert color="primary" %}}

+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Images.docx).

+{{% /alert %}}

 ## How to Insert Barcode on each Page of a Document

 This example demonstrates you to add the same or different barcodes on all or specific pages of a Word document.
-There is no direct way to add barcodes on all pages of a document but you can use [DocumentBuilder.move_to_section](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/move_to_section/), [DocumentBuilder.move_to_header_footer](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/move_to_header_footer/) and [DocumentBuilder.insert_image](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_image/) methods to move to any section or headers/footers and insert the barcode images as you can see in the following code.
+There is no direct way to add barcodes on all pages of a document but you can use the [move_to_section](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/move_to_section/), [move_to_header_footer](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/move_to_header_footer/) and [insert_image](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_image/) methods to move to any section or headers/footers and insert the barcode images as you can see in the following code.

 The following code example Inserts a barcode image on each page of a document.

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_images-InsertBarcodeImage.py" >}}